Sound bars buying guide

 Naturally, a sound bar will bring more volume and fullness to TV sound.
 That means you'll hear greater clarity, particularly when it comes to human voices.
 Many sound bars even have dialogue enhancement features, which make voices louder and more prominent in the mix.

-When you're watching TV at a comfortable volume level and a commercial comes on, the shift in volume that can be jarring.
-A lot of sound bars have technology to even out the sound so commercials aren't louder than show soundtracks.
+When you're watching TV at a comfortable volume level and a commercial comes on, the sudden shift in volume can be jarring.
+A lot of sound bars have volume leveling technology to ensure commercials aren't louder than show soundtracks.
 This is also good for late-night watching, so loud sound effects won't wake sleeping family members.

 Simulated surround sound effects

-if you don't have room for a multi-speaker surround sound system, you can still get captivating audio from a sound bar.
-If you want the best sound with the most realistic surround effects, look for a multi-channel sound bar.
-These models typically have five or seven audio channels, each with its own dedicated driver, with discrete sounds assigned to each channel to create a three-dimensional surround effect.
+If you don't have room for a multi-speaker surround sound system, you can still get thrilling audio from a sound bar.
+For the best sound with the most realistic surround effects, look for a multi-channel sound bar.
+They typically have five or seven audio channels, with discrete sounds assigned to each channel to create a three-dimensional surround effect.

 A seven-channel sound bar with the front grille removed to show the discrete drivers that simulate TV and movie surround sound.

 Some sound bars can actually reflect sound off your walls to trick your ears into thinking there are speakers all around you.
-In some cases, this effect can even be customized to account for your viewing space.
+In some cases, this effect can even be customized to your space.

-Sound bars with mulitple angled drivers, like Yamaha's Digital Sound Projectors, can create realistic surround effects.
+Sound bars with mulitple angled drivers, like Yamaha's Digital Sound Projectors, create realistic surround effects.

 What are your placement options?

-If your TV sits on a stand and you plan on placing your sound bar in front of it, you'll want to measure the TV and stand to be sure you've got enough depth so the sound bar doesn't protrude from the stand at all.
+If you plan to place your sound bar on a stand in front of your TV, it's a good idea to measure your stand and your TV's base to be sure the sound bar won't stick out from the stand at all.

-You should also make a note of the space between your stand and the bottom of your flat panel so your sound bar doesn't block your remote control signal or part of the picture.
-Certain sound bar models have built-in IR repeaters so your remote control will continue to work even if the TV's remote sensor is obstructed.
+You should also measure the space between your stand and the bottom of your flat panel so your sound bar doesn't block your remote control signal or part of the picture.
+If you aren't sure, a sound bar with a built-in IR repeater might be the best option, since your remote will continue to work even if the TV's remote sensor is obstructed.

 Mount it on the wall

-If your TV is wall-mounted, a sound bar mounted right under it is an elegant solution.
+If your TV is wall-mounted, a sound bar mounted right under it makes for an elegant setup.
 If you're going this route, you'll need to consider how you'll hide the power cord and connection cable.
-Check out our cable management options to get an idea of what's involved.
+Check out our cable management options or call a Crutchfield advisor to get an idea of what's involved.

-Most sound bars have keyhole slots for mounting to walls, but if you have an articulated wall mount bracket, you may also have the option of adding a specialized sound bar bracket so the two pieces always move on the same plane.
+Most sound bars have keyhole slots for mounting to walls.
+If your TV is wall-mounted on an articulated bracket, you may also have the option of adding a specialized sound bar bracket so the two pieces always move on the same plane.
 There is also a universal sound bar mount that attaches directly to the back of most flat-panel TVs.

-Placing a sound bar on a stand below a wall-mounted TV is a great option for sound bars that have more depth than your TV panel, and makes it easy to hide cables.
+Placing a sound bar on a stand below a wall-mounted TV is a great option for sound bars that have more depth than your TV panel.
+This setup makes it easy to hide cables.

 A platform-style sound bar supports your TV and blends in with its base.
 Check the specs for the maximum TV weight, and make sure the platform is wider than your TV's base.
-These are a great solution if you're looking for full-spectrum sound without a subwoofer.
+These might be your best bet if there isn't a lot of space between the bottom of your TV screen and your stand.
+They are also a great option if you're looking for full-spectrum sound without a separate subwoofer.

 A platform-style sound bar is a neat solution.
-Since it fits larger drivers, it also has more low-end kick than a slim-profile bar.
+Since the speakers inside are larger, it also has more low-end kick than a slim-profile bar.

 Will you need a subwoofer?

 A subwoofer is a speaker dedicated to reproducing only the lowest bass frequencies.
 Most sound bars are too slim to reproduce lower-frequency sound, so in many cases a separate subwoofer is included in the package so you can enjoy TV and movie sound the way it was meant to be heard.
-If you like action movies, video games, or TV programs that have a lot of bass, make sure you get a sound bar that comes with a sub.
+If you like action movies, video games, or TV programs that have a lot of bass, a soundbar/subwoofer package is probably best for you.

 Most sound bars come with a separate subwoofer, for deep bass and explosive sound effects.
-Many connect wirelessly to the sound bar for easy placement in your room.
+Most of them connect wirelessly to the sound bar for easy placement in your room.

 Most of the subwoofers included in a sound bar package are wireless.
-They only need to be plugged into a wall outlet for power, and the low frequency sound they produce is more or less non-directional, so you've got plenty of flexibility as far as placement goes.
+They only need to be plugged into a wall outlet for power, and the low frequency sound they produce is more or less non-directional, so you've got plenty of placement flexibility.

 If you don't have room for two separate pieces but still want good bass response, we recommend a platform-style sound bar.
-These can fit larger-sized drivers and have better overall bass response than their slim counterparts.
+These broad platforms house larger speakers and give them plenty of room to resonate, so these sound bars have better overall bass response than their slim counterparts.

 Connections and control

-When choosing a sound bar, make sure you pick one with the right connections for your TV and other gear.
-Optical digital is the most common connection for sound bars, but many models have analog inputs as well.
-Many models offer HDMI connections for more flexibility.
-If you have a multi-channel sound bar, using the HDMI connection helps you get the best sound quality from Blu-ray soundtracks.
+When choosing a sound bar, make sure you pick one with the right connections for your TV and other components.
+Nearly every sound bar has an optical digital connection, and many offer HDMI connections for more flexibility.
+If you have a multi-channel sound bar, using the HDMI connection ensures the best sound quality from Blu-ray soundtracks.
+If you have an older TV, there are sound bar models with analog inputs as well.
+For the latest 4K Ultra HD TV, there are 4K video compatible sound bars.
+See our sound bar connection and setup guide to determine which type of connection is best for you.

-Once your sound bar is set up, you can use your existing remote to control its volume.
+Once your sound bar is set up, you can use your existing TV remote to control its volume.
 Most TV and cable or satellite remotes can be programmed to control a sound bar, or the sound bar can learn your TV's commands.
+Sound bars usually do include their own remote controls, and often there are free remote apps that let you use your phone or tablet as a remote.
+If you have a sound bar with a lot of features, it's generally best to use the included remote or a remote app to control it.